-The purpose of K-12 education is to help students discover, develop, and apply their unique abilities, establishing a foundation for a life of contribution and fulfillment.
-All students should have access to a quality education that helps them move forward on the path to realizing their full potential.
+Educational attainment among Hispanics and Latinos is rising.
+Now nearly 30 percent of all public students are Hispanic.
+A strong education system shapes students who are prepared to lead good lives, have the skills needed to succeed, and be valuable members of civil society, The purpose of K-12 education is to help students discover, develop, and apply their unique abilities to establishing a foundation for life.
+All students should have access to a quality education that helps realize their full potential.

-Hispanic families also know that their children have different learning styles, abilities, and talents that are best met when they have access to a number of educational options.
-As evidence of this, Hispanics consistently show higher support for educational opportunity policies compared to other demographic groups.
+Children have different learning styles, abilities, and talents that are best met when they have access to a number of educational options.
+Hispanics consistently show higher support for educational opportunity policies compared to other demographic groups.
 Our diversity is what makes our country and our communities strong, and we deserve educational options capable of fully leveraging it.

 The LIBRE Initiative believes that students and families should have access to a quality education that fits their needs and helps them succeed.
-To honor the qualities and characteristics that make our children who they are, our education policies should expand the ability of families to choose the right school for their students, whether it’s public, private, charter, homeschooling or a whole handful of other options.
+To honor the qualities and characteristics that make our children who they are, our education policies should expand the ability of families to choose the right school for their students, whether it’s public, private, charter, homeschooling or any other option.
 When families have the freedom to choose the best education for their children, everyone wins.

 An “All-of-the-Above” Approach to Increasing Opportunities in Education

 Much of today’s education debate misses the point: It shouldn’t be about where students go to school.
 It should be about how to best meet each student’s own unique needs.
-It’s why we’ve united with teachers to promote various educational options that provide three-dimensional learning opportunities to students across the country—whether it be public or private, charter or home school, four-year college degrees or vocational training, or anything else.
+It’s why we’ve united with teachers to promote various educational options that provide three-dimensional learning opportunities to students across the country—whether it be public or private, charter or home school, four-year college degrees or vocational training.